gzkai/spider/readme.md

 # Simple spider

-you should add one link in `watching.txt`
+you should add at least one link in `watching.txt`